fabianaapateanu/training-testng-advanced/README.md

         * `<listener class-name="org.uncommons.reportng.JUnitXMLReporter"/>`
      2. These listeners are available through the dependencies added in the `pom.xml` file
      3. After running the suite file the `/test-output` directory will be generated in which you can find a HTML & a XML report

+## Demo 4
+Example of running in parallel at test level.
+1. Suite file `runTestsParallel.xml` will run:
+    1. `searchWithMultipleResults(String searchQuery)` test on Chrome
+    2. `searchWithNoResults(String searchQuery)` test on Firefox

 ##Practice and play :exclamation:
 * Go to https://ive.endava.com and login with you endava account (username & password from your computer)
 * Make sure to talk with one of your colleagues to login also